This article will help you read and understand your pathology report for chondrosarcoma.

 There are different types of chondrosarcoma and each one is called a histologic type.
 The histologic type is based on the way the cells look and where on the bone the tumour is growing.
 Your pathologist will determine the histologic type of your tumour after examining it under the microscope.

 The most common histologic type of chondrosarcoma is conventional chondrosarcoma.
 A dedifferentiated chondrosarcoma is a conventional chondrosarcoma that has changed into a high grade sarcoma (pathologists call this kind of change ‘transformation’).

-Grade is a way of comparing cancer cells with normal cells.
+Grade is a way of comparing cancer cells with normal, healthy cells.
 Your pathologist can only determine the grade of your tumour after examining a tissue sample under the microscope.

 For most chondrosarcomas, the grade ranges from 1 (low) to 3 (high).
 Grade 1 cells look the most like normal cartilage while grade 3 cells look the least like normal cartilage.

 However, some histologic types are always given the same grade.
 For example, clear cell chondrosarcoma is always a grade 1 (low grade) tumour.
 In contrast, mesenchymal and dedifferentiated chondrosarcomas are always grade 3 (high grade).

 If you were diagnosed with a conventional chondrosarcoma, your pathologist will closely examine the tumour for three microscopic features in order to determine the grade:

 A grade is then given to the tumour as follows: